willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 The *simple document processing model* offers a flexible, pretrained solution for extracting information from [basic structured documents](#types-of-documents), including information such as:

-- **Key-value pairs** – Think of these like labels and their corresponding information, such as “Name: John Doe.”
+- **Key-value pairs** – Think of these like labels and their corresponding information, such as “Name: Adele Vance.”

 - **Selection marks** – These are checkboxes or other marks that indicate choices or selections in a document.